fbpx

 Types of peas

 Whether you opt for bush or climbing peas depends on the space, sun and time you have to spend in the garden.
 Bush peas don’t need trellising, although they still sometimes need support.
 Climbing peas need a little help to start climbing, but they may be the answer for limited space.
 They can be grown up a fence, up a tepee or on a trellis against a wall.
-Other than the normal garden peas there are snow peas (edible flat pods with small peas inside) and snap peas (edible pods with full-size peas).
-The most important requirements are full sun in winter and light, fertile soil that drains well.

-• Keep the soil moist during germination
+• Keep the soil moist during germination.

 • For climbing peas, put the supports in place at the time of sowing